 As of the census of 2000, there are 1,294 people, 497 households, and 330 families residing in the village.
 There are 555 housing units.
 The average household size is 2.60 and the average family size is 3.16.
 In the village the population is spread out with 31.0% under the age of 18, 9.7% from 18 to 24, 30.4% from 25 to 44, 19.6% from 45 to 64, and 9.4% who are 65 years of age or older.
 The median age is 32 years.
 The median income for a household in the village is $31,750, and the median income for a family is $36,339.

 New Vienna is part of the East Clinton Local School district.
 There is one elementary school.
 Middle School and High School are located in Leescreek, Ohio, combined with the village of Sabina.

 New Vienna is a rural village located in the heart of some of the most beautiful farmland in Ohio.
 Picturesque scenes abound.
 Bring your camera for a beautiful drive in the country.
 You won't be disappointed!

 Due to the rich history in the area, historic homes are plentiful in the village.
 There is great opportunity for restoration in the community.

 This site was originally developed by Ohio State University Extension, Clinton County, as part of a community development project.
 In cooperation with the Village of New Vienna, OSU Extension maintained the site until funding decisions made it necessary for a village resident to take over the site.
-At that time the site was redesigned and is currently maintained by Sue Reynolds of Carmine Media.
+At that time the site was redesigned and was currently maintained by Sue Reynolds of Carmine Media.
 It is currently being updated by the Utility Office.
 Any updates, please call (937) 987-2477.